 Women may also want to consider reducing their alcohol intake as wine only protected men from cognitive decline and Alzheimer’s disease (observational study of over 2,600 people over the age of 75).
 In this study, women who drank white wine several times a week had steeper memory decline suggesting a sex-specific harmful effect of alcohol .

 Talk to your doctor about whether you have any predispositions to Alzheimer’s disease and whether you may benefit from modifications to the MIND diet.

 Several followers of the MIND and/or Mediterranean diets found the guidelines relatively easy to follow given the flexible nature of the diet.
 The biggest adjustment appeared to be around cost, as fresh and high-quality produce (like olive oil and nuts) is more expensive.

 Adjustments that some users found challenging were having to make homemade snacks, instead of buying pre-packaged ones, and not eating out as much.

-The MIND diet is great for people who are looking to support their brain and age gracefully.
-As a child of two well-researched diets (the Mediterranean and DASH diets), the MIND diet also offers benefits for the heart, blood vessels, sugar balance, and weight loss.
+The MIND diet is recommended for people who are looking to support their brain health and age gracefully.
+As a child of two well-researched diets (the Mediterranean and DASH diets), the MIND diet also offers benefits for the heart, blood vessels, and weight loss.
 It encourages the intake of nutrient-rich plant foods and fish while limiting the intake of saturated fats, sugars, dairy, and alcohol.

 Unlike most diets, the MIND meal plan is very liberal.
-This diet does not eliminate any food group, nor does it limit the number of calories or meals that should be consumed within a day.
-Most people find it easy to follow, while research suggests that only mildly sticking to it can have significant health benefits.
-Following the MIND diet can boost cognitive function and greatly reduce the risk of Alzheimer’s Disease and dementia, especially in older people.
+It does not eliminate any food group, nor does it limit the number of calories or meals that should be consumed within a day.
+Doctors may recommend this diet to prevent and manage Alzheimer’s Disease and dementia, especially in older people.